University of Hildesheim: Faculty 4: Mathematics, Natural Sciences, Economics and Computer Science

-Range of Studies
+Range of studies

 The four different departments of the University of Hildesheim provide many different courses of studies.
 The first department teaches psychology, educational science and social pedagogy and the courses mainly take place in the main campus.
 The second department is associated with cultural studies, creative writing and scenic arts and the courses take place on the cultural campus of Domäne Marienburg.
 The third department focuses on languages and communication.
 An example of this department is the study program "International Communication and Translation".
 Furthermore, the fourth department offers IT and environmental science courses.
 Teacher education for elementary, secondary and intermediate schools can be studied in all four departments and its range of studies includes 18 subjects.
 In total, the University of Hildesheim offers more than 40 Bachelor's and Master's programs, including the English-speaking Master's program "Data Analytics".

 According to the winter semester 2021/22 student records, 69 percent of the total 8,574 students of the University of Hildesheim are female, a number exceeding significantly the national average for universities in Germany (52 percent).
-[11] 3.214 students are registered in the Department of Education, from which 2.188 students are female (68%).
+3214 students are registered in the Department of Education, of which 2188 students are female (68%).
 The Department of Cultural studies comprises 13 percent of the total students of the University of Hildesheim, of which 819 are female.
 The IT department offering the study programs of "Applied Computer Science", "Data Analytics" and "Business Informatics" comprises 6 percent of the total students, with 505 students enrolled, of which 34 percent are women (171 female students).
-In 2021, 1.664 students graduated from the University of Hildesheim, and 50 doctoral programs were successfully completed.
+In 2022, 1637 students graduated from the University of Hildesheim, and 48 doctoral programs were successfully completed.